 Marble Collegiate Church

-Marble Collegiate Church selected Helpern Architects to restore, renovate, and modernize “America’s Hometown Church,” a multi-phase, multi-million project whose first phase is now nearing completion.
+Marble Collegiate Church selected Helpern Architects to restore, renovate, and modernize “America’s Hometown Church,” a multi-phase, multi-million project.
 The 21,000-sf landmarked church – constructed in 1854 on Fifth Avenue just beyond the limits of the growing city – is of early Romanesque Revival style with Gothic trim.
 Its façade is of Tuckahoe marble, which gives the church its name.

-Helpern’s interventions on the roof and the storied interior will increase the longevity of the structure and décor without changing historic elements.
-This current work also reorganizes and enlarges the underused Concourse level, adding a new chapel and event space beneath the Sanctuary.
+Helpern’s interventions on the roof and the storied interior increased the longevity of the structure and décor without changing historic elements.
+This work also reorganized and enlarged the underused Concourse level, adding a new chapel and event space beneath the Sanctuary.

 Helpern Architects undertook the master plan to improve the church and its adjacent administrative building in 1999, and also to determine the best use of its property and site.
 An extensive inspection of the building preceded this final work, which began in earnest in early 2010.